-Certification and recertification audits shall address contact-handled (CH) and remote-handled (RH) waste characterization activities if the site has approval or is seeking approval for such wastes.
+Annual certification audits shall address contact-handled (CH) and remote-handled (RH) waste characterization activities if the site has approval or is seeking approval for such wastes.
 At a minimum, the audit shall evaluate AK documentation for CH and RH waste separately by Summary Category Group, as applicable.